ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_includes.rst

 As noted in :doc:`playbooks_reuse`, include and import statements are very similar, however the Ansible executor engine treats them very differently.

 - All ``import*`` statements are pre-processed at the time playbooks are parsed.
-- All ``include*`` statements are processed as they encountered during the execution of the playbook.
+- All ``include*`` statements are processed as they are encountered during the execution of the playbook.

 Please refer to  :doc:`playbooks_reuse` for documentation concerning the trade-offs one may encounter when using each type.